filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 - **`MAJOR` releases** are reserved for significant architectural changes to Lotus.
 - **`MINOR` releases** are shipped for network upgrades, API breaking changes, or non-backwards-compatible feature enhancements.
 - **`PATCH` releases** contain backwards-compatible bug fixes or feature enhancements.
 - Releases are almost always branched from the `master` branch, even if they include a network upgrade.
 The main exception is if there is a critical security patch we need to rush out.
 In that case, we would patch an existing release to increase release speed and reduce barrier to adoption.
 - We aim to ship a new release of the Lotus Node software approximately every 4 weeks, except during network upgrade periods which may have longer release cycles.
-- Lonus Miner releases ship on an as-needed basis with no specified cadence.
+- Lotus Miner releases ship on an as-needed basis with no specified cadence.
 (See [Why isn't Lotus Miner released more frequently?](#why-isnt-lotus-miner-released-more-frequently))

 ## Motivation and Requirements